 How To Handle Google Title Tag Rewrite?
 6 Takeaways:

-2. Avoid writing title tags that are too long, since it will increase the chance that your URLs will be rewritten
+- Avoid writing title tags that are too long since it will increase the chance that your URLs will be rewritten

-3. Put the more important keywords to the front of the title tags since it appears to increase CTR.
+- Put the more important keywords to the front of the title tags since it increases CTR.

-4. Remove unnecessary generic terms in the title tags if it’s not the main theme of the page.
+- Remove unnecessary generic terms in the title tags if it’s not the page’s main theme.

-6. Remember, Google will still take keywords in the title tag into account even when removed in the rewritten title tag, so don’t remove any keyword that is believed to be relevant to the page even it’s removed from Google’s rewritten title tag.
+- Remember, Google will still take keywords in the title tag into account even when removed from the rewritten title tag, so don’t remove any keyword that is believed to be relevant to the page even if it’s removed from Google’s rewritten title tag.